rubygems/bundler-site/source/v1.15/guides/rubygems_tls_ssl_troubleshooting_guide.html.md

 ### Why am I seeing `read server hello A`?
 [read-server]: #why-am-i-seeing--code-read-server-hello-a--code--

+This error means that your machine was unable to establish a secure connection to RubyGems.org.
+The most common cause for that problem is a Ruby that uses an old version of OpenSSL.
+OpenSSL 1.0.1, released March 12, 2012, is the minimum version required to connect to RubyGems.org, starting January 1, 2018.

+To understand why that version is required, keep reading.
+To see instructions on how to update OpenSSL and/or Ruby to fix the problem, skip to the [troubleshooting section][troubleshooting-protocol-errors].

 #### SSL and TLS protocol versions
 [ssl-and-tls-protocol-versions]: #ssl-and-tls-protocol-versions

+Secure connections on the internet use [HTTPS](https://en.wikipedia.org/wiki/HTTPS), the secure version of HTTP.
+That security was originally provided by SSL, an acronym for Secure Sockets Layer.
+Over time, researchers discovered flaws in SSL, and network developers responded with changes and fixes.
+After SSL 3.0, it was replaced by TLS: [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security).

+Over time, TLS was also revised.
+TLS version 1.2, originally defined in 2011, and supported by OpenSSL starting in 2012, is the current standard.
+In 2017, every version of SSL and TLS older than TLS 1.2 has been found to have critical flaws that can be exploited by a determined or knowledable adversary.
+As a result, security best practices suggest actively blocking all versions of SSL, as well as TLS versions 1.0 and 1.1.

 #### TLS 1.0 and 1.1 are deprecated
 [tls-10-and-11-are-deprecated]: #tls-10-and-11-are-deprecated

+RubyGems.org is served by a content delivery network, [Fastly](https://www.fastly.com/).
+By using Fastly, RubyGems.org is able to provide dramatically faster service, answering requests around the world from a nearby data center instead of answering every request from the US.

+In 2016, Fastly announced it will deprecate TLS versions 1.0 and 1.1 due to a mandate published by the PCI Security Standard Council. ([Read more about this in Fastly’s blog post.](https://www.fastly.com/blog/phase-two-our-tls-10-and-11-deprecation-plan))

+Following the recommendations of the PCI Security Standard Council, RubyGems.org will require TLSv1.2 starting January 2018.
+This means RubyGems.org and the `gem` command will only work on a version of Ruby with OpenSSL 1.0.1 or newer, with support for TLSv1.2.

 #### Troubleshooting protocol errors
 [troubleshooting-protocol-errors]: #troubleshooting-protocol-errors

+To troubleshoot protocol connection errors, start by [running the automatic SSL check][ssl-check], and follow the instructions.
+You might need to [update Bundler][update-bundler], [update RubyGems][update-rubygems], or even [reinstall ruby][reinstall-ruby].

 ## The Solutions